UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-Because UTK acts as a service hub for DPLA and it delivers data directly to this aggregator, it can be considered an `edm:provider`.
+Because UT acts as a service hub for DPLA and it delivers data directly to this aggregator, it can be considered an `edm:provider`.
 This is defined as "The name or identifier of the organization who delivers data directly to an aggregation service (e.g. Europeana)."

-When UTK physically holds the material and created the record, the metadata resembles this `example record - acwiley:284 <https://digital.lib.utk.edu/collections/islandora/object/acwiley%3A284/datastream/MODS/view>`_.
+When UT physically holds the material and created the record, the metadata resembles this `example record - acwiley:284 <https://digital.lib.utk.edu/collections/islandora/object/acwiley%3A284/datastream/MODS/view>`_.

 .. code-block:: xml